What Are the Risks of Mixing Alcohol and Prescription Drugs?

 People with ADHD typically do not abuse their prescription medications, although Ritalin and Adderall are potent stimulant drugs related to amphetamines.
 However, these prescription medications are sold illicitly as drugs of abuse, and they can have dangerous effects that are similar to cocaine or amphetamines.Ingesting alcohol with illicit prescription stimulants can lead to dangerous changes in heart rate or blood pressure and cause physical impairment that could lead to accidents.
 Additionally, the risk of overdose increases because alcohol can enhance some of the dangerous side effects.

 Combining intoxicating substances is polydrug abuse, which is a very risky practice.
 Fortunately, most rehabilitation programs are specifically designed to help people overcome this type of substance abuse.
-Detox, therapy, and other treatment available through these programs can help clients regain their health and maintain long-term sobriety.
+Detox, therapy, and other treatments are made available through programming such as that offered through our alcohol rehab in New Jersey.